MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-get-started.md

 "telemetry.enableTelemetry": false,
 ```
 > [!TIP]
 > The `settings.json` file contains user and workspace settings which can be modified easily.
-If you want to modify VS Code editor options and its functional behavior, see [creating user and workspace settings](https://code.visualstudio.com/docs/getstarted/settings).
+If you want to modify VS Code editor options and functional behavior settings, see [User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings).

 ## The symbol file